satellite-image-deep-learning/techniques/README.md

 * [streamlit-labelstudio](https://github.com/deneland/streamlit-labelstudio) -> A Streamlit component that provides an annotation interface using the LabelStudio Frontend
 * [streamlit-img-label](https://github.com/lit26/streamlit-img-label) -> a graphical image annotation tool using streamlit.
 Annotations are saved as XML files in PASCAL VOC format
 * [Streamlit-Authenticator](https://github.com/mkhorasani/Streamlit-Authenticator) -> A secure authentication module to validate user credentials in a Streamlit application
+* [prettymapp](https://github.com/chrieke/prettymapp) -> Create beautiful maps from OpenStreetMap data in a webapp

 ## Parallel procesing with Dask
 Dask provides advanced parallelism and distributed out-of-core computation with a `dask.dataframe` module designed to scale pandas.